mzabriskie/ultrabot/README.md

 ## Overview

-This is my turntable.fm bot 'ultrabot the funk'.
-He DJs when I don't have anyone else in my room to spin with, he likes everything I play, and he thinks deep thoughts.
+This is my turntable.fm bot [ultrabot the funk](http://turntable.fm/profile/521971e3eb35c16bd3ef9060).
+He DJs when I don't have anyone else in my room to spin with, he likes everything I play, and he spouts deep thoughts.

 You're welcome to use this script or modify it to create your own bot.